Orlando Arcia Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks third in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks third in the league.

-- The Twins' 3.64 team ERA ranks third among all MLB pitching staffs.
+- The Twins have a 3.65 team ERA that ranks third across all MLB pitching staffs.

-- Twins pitchers combine to give up the fifth-fewest home runs in baseball (77 total, one per game).
+- The Twins give up the sixth-fewest home runs in baseball (79 total, one per game).

-- The righty last pitched on Wednesday against the Boston Red Sox, when he went five innings, allowing three earned runs while giving up six hits.
+- His most recent appearance was on Thursday against the Boston Red Sox, when the righty threw nine scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.